elvalerin/the-real-devops-challenge/SOLUTIONS.md

 Challenge 5:

-I wrote a docker-compose file for deploying the app and the mongodb.
+I wrote a [docker-compose](https://github.com/elvalerin/the-real-devops-challenge/blob/master/docker-compose) file for and easy deployment of the app and the mongo database.